prathimacode-hub/ML-ProjectKart/Student Performance Prediction/Model/README.md

 **GOAL**

-The goal of this project is to predict final grade of the student from features  etc.
+The goal of this project is to predict final grade of the student from features as study time, failures, free time, absenses, health status, going out,first period grade, second period grade  etc.

 **DATASET**

-Dataset can be downloaded from [here]().
+Dataset can be downloaded from [here](https://www.kaggle.com/larsen0966/student-performance-data-set).

 **WHAT I HAD DONE**
 - Step 1: Data Exploration